-The name “Jomalig” is a Visayan word meaning ‘to kiss’, and this island could not be named any better.
+The name of Jomalig Island comes from a Visayan word meaning ‘to kiss’, and this could not be any more fitting.

 Jomalig rests in a small archipelago in the Lamon Bay, in the western regions in the province of Quezon.
 Located 110 kilometres from Manila, Jomalig is the last in a series of islands that protrude into the deep blue seas of the Pacific Ocean.